feross/cs253.stanford.edu/src/pages/assign4.md

 Include your solution to each challenge in `REPORT.md`.
 It's okay if your solution matches the official solution - just include it anyway.

+You only need to include the exploits in your answers.
+No need to discuss fixes, though you should read through this content (it’s fair game for the final).

+You only need to answer the initial question.
+No need to answer the followup questions which appear within some "Exploit and Fix" sections, though again you should read through this content.

 ## Part 2: Survey (3 points)
 Your feedback matters a lot!
 Please help us improve by answering the survey questions in SURVEY.md.
 As a reward, enjoy some easy points!